• Skip to primary navigation

 Instructions

-• 3.
-Serve with Spanish flair in a pretty or manky dish, it doesn't matter, sprinkled with sea salt (in the UK I like using Maldon salt).
-The salt should be noticeable, I know it may not sound like the best for your heart but the fact that this will lift your spirits will cheer you right up.
+• Serve with Spanish flair in a pretty or manky dish, it doesn't matter, sprinkled with sea salt (in the UK I like using Maldon salt).
+The salt should be noticeable, I know it may not sound like the best for your heart but the fact that this will lift the taste of the peppers.
+It is how they're traditionally served, with a generous amount of sea salt.

 Notes